A mulberry honey mead is really known as a melomel; it's a wine with a difference.

 We get most of the honey from the gleanings after decapping; the wax is removed from the surface of the comb to allow extraction.

 The sweetness of your mulberry mead will be determined by the amount of honey added and to a lesser extent by the sugars in the fruit; most are fermented to alcohol and carbon-dioxide.

 Also needed are two large muslin bags that are frequently used in making a fruit-jelly and about 50 glass marbles to weight them down.
 I am now using smooth pebbles from a mountain stream.
 Carbon dioxide inside the bag lifts it to the surface and out of the liquid.

 This is still not a settled issue.
 In time I will report on the weight of the pebbles and marbles; on this occasion it was not sufficient allowing the bags to float partially out of the liquid.

-We routinely like to add a few small chunks of honeycomb, or even old wax from the brood chamber, to use the all-hive method.
+We routinely like to add a few small chunks of honeycomb or even old wax from the brood chamber; the all-hive method.
 No other yeast nutrients are then needed.
 The cells must be pricked to give access for fermentation.